ibioChile/VidalLab/Pipelines/Tomato GRNs repository/Readme.md

   - ChIP-seq
   - DAP-seq

-🔄 A modular pipeline to infer GRNs using the **GENIE3** algorithm, integrating:
+🔄 A modular pipeline to infer GRNs using the **GENIE3** algorithm
-  - Expression data
-  - Chromatin accessibility data
-  - Promoter motif analysis
-  - Co-expression evidence

-🌐 The **final organ-level GRN models** generated from these analyses
+🌐 The **final organ-level GRN models** generated from integrating the regulatory evidence from these analyses

 Each component of this repository is designed to ensure **reproducibility**, **modularity**, and ease of use across diverse experimental setups and datasets.